davidtakac/prognoza/README.md

 - Does not access your location

 ## Translate
-Translations are managed on [Crowdin](https://crowdin.com/project/prognoza) thanks to [@ryder203](https://github.com/ryder203).
+You can add and/or edit translations on [Crowdin](https://crowdin.com/project/prognoza).
 They will be periodically pulled into the project as languages and changes are added.

 <a title="Crowdin" target="_blank" href="https://crowdin.com/project/prognoza"><img src="https://badges.crowdin.net/prognoza/localized.svg"></a>

 ## Contribute
-The app is undergoing a redesign that will include a bunch of new features including probability of precipitation, wind, UV index, sunrise/sunset times, and more.
-This requires a significant restructuring of the codebase which will affect most architectural layers.
+The app is undergoing a redesign that will bring a bunch of new features including probability of precipitation, wind, UV index, sunrise/sunset times, and more.
+This requires a significant refactoring of the codebase which will affect most architectural layers.

-Because of this, please do **not** open PRs for new features now.
-Only bugfix and translation PRs will be accepted.
+Because of this, please do not open PRs for new features now.
+Only bugfixes will be accepted.

 ## Donate
 If you like Prognoza, you're welcome to send a donation with LiberaPay.

 <a href="https://liberapay.com/davidtakac/"><img src="https://liberapay.com/assets/widgets/donate.svg" alt="Liberapay" width="80px" ></a>